ArkinSolomon/sakura-docs/docs/commands.md

 ### WRITE

-**Requires WRITE permissions**
+Write some text to a file, completely overwriting any content within it. `content` will be converted to a string.
+Requires WRITE permissions on `file`.

-Write some text to a file, completely overwriting any content within it.
+`WRITE [content] TO [file]`

 ```ska
 %path = PATH /file.txt